The OER Knowledge Cloud makes use of cookies. By continuing, you consent to this use. More information.

 Economic growth of the Commonwealth countries in Asia depends on productivity and the availability of the skilled human resources.
 About 70 per cent of the Commonwealth’s two billion citizens belong to South Asia. ...

-Match: development; mooc
+Match: development; MOOC

-Match: development; higher education; mooc
+Match: traditional; higher education; MOOC

 Lessons learnt from a professional development MOOC: Engaging culturally and linguistically diverse learners from low- and middle-income countries